COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Abstract

 \section{Abstract}

-To produce safe human motions, assistive wearable exoskeletons must be equipped with a perception system that enables anticipating potential collisions from egocentric observations.
-However, previous approaches to exoskeleton perception greatly simplify the problem to specific types of environments, limiting their scalability.
-In this paper, we propose the challenging and novel problem of predicting human-scene collisions for diverse environments from multi-view egocentric RGB videos captured from an exoskeleton.
-By classifying which body joints will collide with the environment and predicting a collision region heatmap that localizes potential collisions in the environment, we aim to develop an exoskeleton perception system that generalizes to complex real-world scenes and provides actionable outputs for downstream control.
-We propose COPILOT, a video transformer-based model that performs both collision prediction and localization simultaneously, leveraging multi-view video inputs via a proposed joint space-time-viewpoint attention operation.
-To train and evaluate the model, we build a synthetic data generation framework to simulate virtual humans moving in photo-realistic 3D environments.
-This framework is then used to establish a dataset consisting of 8.6M egocentric RGBD frames to enable future work on the problem.
-Extensive experiments suggest that our model achieves promising performance and generalizes to unseen scenes as well as real world.
-We apply COPILOT to a downstream collision avoidance task, and successfully reduce collision cases by 29\% on unseen scenes using a simple closed-loop control algorithm.
+The ability to forecast human-environment collisions from egocentric observations is vital to enable collision avoidance in applications such as VR, AR, and wearable assistive robotics.
+In this work, we introduce the challenging problem of predicting collisions in diverse environments from multi-view egocentric videos captured from body-mounted cameras.
+Solving this problem requires a generalizable perception system that can classify which human body joints will collide and estimate a collision region heatmap to localize collisions in the environment.
+To achieve this, we propose a transformer-based model called COPILOT to perform collision prediction and localization simultaneously, which accumulates information across multi-view inputs through a novel 4D space-time-viewpoint attention mechanism.
+To train our model and enable future research on this task, we develop a synthetic data generation framework that produces egocentric videos of virtual humans moving and colliding within diverse 3D environments.
+This framework is then used to establish a large-scale dataset consisting of 8.6M egocentric RGBD frames.
+Extensive experiments show that COPILOT generalizes to unseen synthetic as well as real-world scenes.
+We further demonstrate COPILOT outputs are useful for downstream collision avoidance through simple closed-loop control.
+Please visit our project webpage at \url{https://sites.google.com/stanford.edu/copilot}.